typedb/typedb-docs/_03-client-api/00-overview.md

 All Grakn clients share a common architecture.
 Simply put, the main components of a Grakn client are the `client` itself, `session` and `transaction`.

 ### Client
 A client is responsible for connecting to the [Grakn Server](/docs/running-grakn/install-n-run#start-the-grakn-server).
-We would then usethis connection to manage keyspaces and creating sessions.
+We would then use this connection to manage keyspaces and creating sessions.

 ### Session
 A session is responsible for connecting our application to a particular keyspace.
 This connection would then allow creating transactions.
 We can think of a session as a two-way long-lasting tunnel that connects our application to a particular keyspace on the Grakn server.